Fabry-Perot interferometry in Weyl semi-metals: Time-reversal invariant, inversion symmetry broken WSM

 This is further demonstrated in Fig. \ref{figlength}.
 Here, the value of current along the direction of separation of Weyl nodes is plotted as a function of the length of the system by fixing $k_0$.
 Let us consider an electron with $\langle\sigma_y\rangle = 1$ moving along the $k_y$ axis with momentum $k_y=\pi-k_0+\delta$ where $\delta \ll k_0$.
 If spin is conserved, this electron can backscatter to two possible quantum states - one at $k_y=k_0-\delta$ and the other at $k_y=-k_0-\delta$ at a junction.
 The separation in the BZ of the first state with the incoming electron is equal to $\pi - 2k_0$ wheras that of the second state is equal to $\pi$.

 In Fig. \ref{figlength} the phase picked up for the chosen set of parameter values is equal to $(\pi - 2k_0)L \approx 0.5\pi L$ and $\pi L$ in the other.
 Hence, for the first process, we expect a periodicity of $\approx$ 4 sites whereas, and for the second case, we expect the periodicity to be 2 as a function of the length($L$).
 As we vary the length of the system, we find that there is a repeated pattern after the length of the system is varied by 4 sites.
 This is given by the dashed lines in Fig. \ref{figlength}.
 The entire process is repeated by changing the parameters of the Hamiltonian such that $(\pi - 2k_0)L \approx 0.4\pi L$.
 This, as expected, produces a periodicity of $\approx$ 5 sites as is seen from the continuous line in Fig \ref{figlength}.
 This conclusively establishes that backscattering is allowed only if pseudospin($\tau$) is preserved.
+Note also that unlike in Figs. (3) and (5), where the amplitude of the oscillations increases as a function of $k_0L$, here the amplitude of the oscillation has saturated since we have used a larger length $L$.

 We also note that this explains the earlier results on the oscillations in the Josephson current in the time-reversal breaking inversion symmetry conserved WSM\cite{Khanna2017} where the oscillations only depended on a single relevant scale $k_0$ identified as the distance between the nodes either both on the left or both on the right of the $k_y=0$ axis.
 A similar selection rule was also noted in the appendix of Ref.\cite{Mukherjee2017}.
 However, the role of the pseudospin conservation was not noted.